-- 1. Information on handling cases of suspected academic malpractice can be found in the document 'Academic Malpractice: Guidance on the Handling of Cases'. - 2.
-Regulation XVII 'Conduct and Discipline of Students' makes it clear that cheating ("the possession of unauthorised material or the use or attempted use of unauthorised or unfair means (including academic malpractice such as plagiarism or collusion with other students or fabrication or falsification of results) in connection with any examination or assessment") renders a student liable to disciplinary proceedings. - 3.
+- 1. Information on handling cases of suspected academic malpractice can be found in the document 'Academic Malpractice: Guidance on the Handling of Cases'. - Regulation XVII 'Conduct and Discipline of Students' makes it clear that cheating ("the possession of unauthorised material or the use or attempted use of unauthorised or unfair means (including academic malpractice such as plagiarism or collusion with other students or fabrication or falsification of results) in connection with any examination or assessment") renders a student liable to disciplinary proceedings. - 3.
 For further information about the procedure for handling unfair practice in examinations, please see Regulation XVII 'Conduct and Discipline of Students'.

-Version am endment history: Asses ssment Framework

-Version Date Reason for change
+Date Reason for change

-1.0 June 2010 Approved by TLG
+June 2010 Approved by TLG

-4.4 March 2011 Revised to include:
+March 2011 Revised to include:

-Maren 2011 Student guidance on Plagiarism and other forms of
+Student guidance on Plagiarism and other forms of

 Academic Malpractice, and

 Full Examination Board Guidance

-4.5 October 2011 Revised to update:
+October 2011 Revised to update:

-4.5 October 2011 Procedures for handling unfair practice in examinations
+Procedures for handling unfair practice in examinations

 and to update internal web links

-4.6 February 2012 Revised to add the Examination Scheduling section
+February 2012 Revised to add the Examination Scheduling section

-4.7 August 2013 Revised to amend figure for marks capped after resubmission
+August 2013 Revised to amend figure for marks capped after resubmission

-4.7 August 2015 following failure in:
+following failure in:

-Policy on Submission of Work for Summative Assessment on Taught Brogrammes
+Policy on Submission of Work for Summative

+Assessment on Taught Programmes

-4.0 Fabruary and April Assessment on Taught Programmes Amended to add additional lines to:
+February and April Amended to add additional lines to:

-4.8 February and April

-4.0 2014 Policy on the use of Calculators
+2014 Policy on the use of Calculators

-4.9 May 2014 Updated to remove:
+May 2014 Updated to remove:

-Policy on Reassessment in undergraduate
+- Policy on Reassessment in undergraduate

 programmes, relating to Undergraduate Degree

 Regulations prior to September 2012

-4.10 November 2014 Updated to replace the wording:
+November 2014 Updated to replace the wording:

 Code of Practice on External Examiners with Guidance

 on External Examiner Procedures

-and to replace the Policy and Procedure on Mitigating
+• and to replace the Policy and Procedure on Mitigating

 Circumstances with the updated Policy on Mitigating

 Circumstances (approved June 2014)

 May 2015 Updated to reflect revised version of:

 Guidance on the Use of Calculators in Examinations,

 and to remove:

 Guidance for Students on Mitigating Circumstances

 (replaced with link to A Basic Guide to Mitigating

 Circumstances)

-4.11 February 2016 Updated to add new/revised policies:
+February 2016 Updated to add new/revised policies:

 Policy on Marking;

 Policy on Submission of Work for Summative

 Assessment;

-Guidance on the Retention of Teaching and Learning
+Guidance on the Retention of Teaching and Learning Materials;

-Materials;

-Guidance for the Presentation of Taught Dissertations

-for UG and PGT provision;
+Guidance for the Presentation of Taught Dissertations for UG and PGT provision;

+•

-Policy on Ethical Approval of Research in Taught
+Policy on Ethical Approval of Research in Taught Assessment;

-Assessment;

-Y 7 Guidance on Examination Boards;
+Guidance on Examination Boards; Deliav on Mitigating Circumstances;

 Policy on Mitigating Circumstances;

 Policy on Examinations;

 Guidance on the use of Calculators in Examinations;

-Guidance of the use of Calculators in Examinations, Examinations: Guidance for Students.
+Examinations: Guidance for Students.

-4.12 September 2016 Updated to include:
+September 2016 Updated to include:

-7.14 Jehrenner 2010 · ·

-4.13 June 2018 Guidance on Late Submission Undeted to reflect revised versions of:
+Guidance on Late Submission

-4.13 Julie 2018 Updated to reflect revised versions of:
+June 2018 Updated to reflect revised versions of:

-Policy on Ethical Approval of Research on Human Subjects (June 2017)
+Policy on Ethical Approval of Research on Human Subjects

 (June 2017),

-Policy on Mitigating Circumstance and Mitigating Oliver and Mitigating Circumstance and Mitigating
+Policy on Mitigating Circumstance and Mitigating

-4.4.4 11.0010 Circumstances Procedures (June 2017) & website links
+Circumstances Procedures (June 2017) & website links

+.lulv 2018
-4.14 July 2018 Updated to reflect new document:

-Guidance on Moderation, Fairness and Consistency in
+July 2018 Updated to reflect new document: • Guidance on Moderation, Fairness and Consistency in

-Marking
+March 2011 October 2011 February 2012 August 2013 February and April 2014 May 2014 November 2014 May 2015 February 2016 February 2016